Faculty

 Chemistry

-Planetary Chemical Analysis & Astrobiology - In the search for life in our solar system over the past several decades, it has become increasingly clear that there may be multiple worlds besides Earth that either once had or may still have environments capable of supporting microbial life as we know it.
-Our current research is focused on two aspects of this search: (1) In the search for life on Mars, one key question is; how are biologically-produced molecules (biomarkers) altered when exposed to solar ultraviolet radiation in the presence of oxychlorines and their intermediate formation products?
-To help answer this question we are investigating the "fragmentation" patterns of such altered biogenic compounds which could then be used to identify the original biomarker and thus provide evidence for life on Mars.
-(2) We are developing in-situ analytical instrumentation that is designed to unambiguously detect microbial life and determine the habitability of planetary environments that may be present at the surface or subsurface of Mars, and the oceans of icy-worlds such as Saturn's moon Enceladus or Jupiter's moon Europa.
+Planetary Chemical Analysis & Astrobiology - Over the past several decades it has become increasingly clear that there may be multiple worlds in our solar system besides Earth that either once had or may still have environments capable of supporting microbial life as we know it.
+Our current NASA supported research is focused on two aspects of the search for life in our solar system: 1.
+In the search for past or present life on Mars, our goal is to understand how biologically-produced molecules (biomarkers) are altered when exposed to solar UV irradiation in the presence of oxychlorines and their intermediate products, and if the resulting "fragmentation" patterns can be used, in conjunction with Molecular Assembly Theory, to identify the original biomarker and thus provide evidence for life on Mars.
+More > 2.
+We are developing microfluidic electroanalytical instrumentation, based on the Phoenix Mars lander Wet Chemistry Lab, to determine: (a) the habitability of the subsurface oceans of Saturn's moon Enceladus by analyzing the ejected ice particles collected by transits through the plumes. (b) the chemistry of the oxychlorines (oxidants) in the martian surface materials, both to understand their potential effects on potential microbial life, and their possible health effects on human explorers and habitats on Mars.

 Person Placeholder